julien-baeriswyl-heigvd/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 ## Report

+### Preface
+To avoid repeating manually commands to build, start and stop containers, a `Bash` script called `manager.sh` is used.
+Two basic options exist, `--start` and `--stop`.

 ### Step 1
 #### Docker configuration
-Static app is available through _Docker_ container from image `res/apache_php`, containing static pages.
+Static app is available through _Docker_ container from image `res/apache_php`, based on folder `apache-php-image`,
+containing static pages.
 Inside container, Apache 2 server is available on port 80.
 Container is exposed from port 9090 of docker virtual machine.

 #### Static app content
-I choose to use `New Age` _Bootstrap_ template as main page.
-I linked two more templates named `SB Admin 2` and `Creative` to main page, through navigation bar.
+I choose to use [`New Age`](https://startbootstrap.com/template-overviews/new-age/) _Bootstrap_ template as main page.
+I linked two more templates named [`SB Admin 2`](https://startbootstrap.com/template-overviews/sb-admin-2/) and [`Creative`](https://startbootstrap.com/template-overviews/creative/) to main page, through navigation bar of [`New Age`](https://startbootstrap.com/template-overviews/new-age/) modified template.

+All content is stored in `site` folder which is copied at _Docker_ image build time.
+Folder `site` contains [`New Age`](https://startbootstrap.com/template-overviews/new-age/) template.
+Inside this template are added `creative` and `sbadmin2` containing other secondary templates.

+##### Modifications of [`New Age`](https://startbootstrap.com/template-overviews/new-age/) `index.html` file

+ + Title of page
+ + H1 content
+ + navbar-header title
+ + Two links in nav bar called `Dashboard` and `Creative`
+ + Part concerning download has been deleted.

 ### Step 2
 #### Docker configuration
-I created Express.js server running on port 3000, inside a _Docker_ container of image `express_places`.
+I created [`Express.js`](https://expressjs.com/) server running on port 3000, inside a _Docker_ container of image `res/express_api`, built on folder `express-image`.
+Server use `Node.js` to manage dependencies.
+Container is exposed from port 9091 of docker virtual machine.

+#### Server functionalities
+Server provides list (size between 0 and 10) of `JSON` objects containing fake data about places.
+Some address is generated, along with sentence and some iPhone wallpaper URL (25 available, useful in [`New Age`](https://startbootstrap.com/template-overviews/new-age/) template).

+On the other hand, server also provide wallpaper sending.
+It allows to get image corresponding to generated URL.

+To summary, server possess two routes (notice both use `/api/` as a start):

+ + `/api/places`
+ + `/api/img/:imgname`

+Use packages are:

+ + Express
+ + Chance (used to generate random data)

 ## Objectives